grahamking/echoip/README.md

 `echoip` is intended to be something you hit from your bash prompt, or you tmux config, or even maybe a browser or gnome extension.
 Never be in the dark about how you face the world again!

 Was there an easier way to do this?
 Something that already exists?
-Please let me know - maybe raise a github issue (Suggested title: "Learn you some Internets").
+Please let me know - maybe raise a github issue.

 ### License